Mkwenje/SecureVault/README.md

 an RSA public/private key pair.

-The application displays a QR code that can be scanned by an RFC 6238-compatible authenticator app, such as SafeAuth, Google Authenticator, Microsoft Authenticator, or Authy.
+The application displays a QR code.

+The user scans the QR code with an RFC 6238-compatible authenticator application.

+Future logins require:

+the username;

+the account password; and

-Future logins require the username, password, and current six-digit TOTP code.
+the current six-digit TOTP code.

+Compatible authenticator applications include SafeAuth, Google Authenticator, Microsoft Authenticator, and Authy.

 File encryption

 SecureVault generates a new AES-256 key.

-The file is encrypted locally using AES-GCM with a random 12-byte IV and a 128-bit authentication tag.
+The file is encrypted locally with AES-GCM.

+AES-GCM uses:

+a random 12-byte IV; and

+a 128-bit authentication tag.

-The AES key is wrapped using the authenticated user's RSA public key and RSA-OAEP with SHA-256.
+The AES key is wrapped using the authenticated user's RSA public key.

-The encrypted file is written to the location chosen by the user.
+The encrypted file is saved to the location chosen by the user.

 MongoDB stores the file record and wrapped AES key.

 File decryption

-The user selects an encrypted-file record from the dashboard.
+The user selects a file record from the dashboard.

 SecureVault loads the wrapped AES key from MongoDB.

 The user's RSA private key unwraps the AES key.

-AES-GCM verifies the encrypted file and restores the plaintext to the chosen output location.
+AES-GCM verifies the encrypted file's integrity.

+The plaintext is restored to the output location chosen by the user.

+Architecture

+flowchart LR
+    U[User] --> UI[Java Swing Interface]

+    UI --> AUTH[Authentication Service]
+    AUTH --> PBKDF2[PBKDF2 Password Hashing]
+    AUTH --> TOTP[TOTP Verification]

+    UI --> CRYPTO[Cryptography Service]
+    CRYPTO --> AES[AES-256-GCM]
+    CRYPTO --> RSA[RSA-OAEP Key Wrapping]

+    AUTH --> DB[(MongoDB Atlas)]
+    CRYPTO --> DB
+    CRYPTO --> FS[(Local File System)]

+    DB --> USERS[users]
+    DB --> RECORDS[file_records]
+    FS --> FILES[Encrypted .sv Files]

+MongoDB stores structured application data.
+The encrypted file contents remain on the local file system.

+Quick Start

+Install Java 21 or later.

+Install Apache Maven.

+Create a MongoDB Atlas cluster.

+Create a MongoDB database user.

+Add the client IP address to the Atlas Network Access list.

+Configure MONGODB_URI or the mongodb.uri JVM property.

+Build and run the project.

+Register an account and scan the generated TOTP QR code.

+Log in with the username, password, and current TOTP code.

 Prerequisites

-Install or prepare the following:
+Requirement

+Recommended version or status

+Java Development Kit

-Java Development Kit 21 or newer
+Java 21 or newer

 Apache Maven

+Current stable version

+MongoDB Atlas

-MongoDB Atlas account and cluster
+Active account and cluster

-A TOTP authenticator application (Authenticator App- SafeAuth, can download it in the Google Play Store)

-Internet access while using the application, because authentication and file records are stored in MongoDB Atlas

-Optional: Apache NetBeans, which was used to develop the project
+Authenticator application

+RFC 6238-compatible TOTP app

+Internet connection

+Required while using the application

+Apache NetBeans

+Optional; used during development

-Verify Java and Maven from a terminal:
+Verify Java and Maven:

 java -version
 mvn -version

 The project is compiled for Java 21 through maven.compiler.release in pom.xml.

-MongoDB Atlas setup
+MongoDB Atlas Setup

 1. Create a cluster